-The War of the Worlds: Houston, 1968 is set in the midst of Houston’s booming space age.
+The War of the Worlds: 1968 is an adaptation of H.G.
+Wells’ classic novel, set in the midst of Houston’s booming space age.
 It’s a time of exciting new music, breakthroughs in science, Cold War fears, and trippy, countercultural radio.

-The show pays homage to Orson Welles, the 1953 cult classic movie “War of the Worlds,” underground radio legends like Alison Steele, “The Nightbird”, and the United Radio Broadcasters of New Orleans, who kept broadcasting to Louisiana and Texas’ Golden Triangle in the wake of Hurricane Katrina and Rita.
+The show pays homage to the 1953 cult classic movie “War of the Worlds,” early FM radio legends like Alison Steele, “The Nightbird”, and the United Radio Broadcasters of New Orleans, who kept broadcasting to Louisiana and Texas’ Golden Triangle in the wake of Hurricane Katrina and Rita.